andrefrsousa/andrefrsousa/README.md

 ### Hey, It's André here
 I am an Android developer from Portugal.
 Also, a full-time husband and a father that in its spare time like to do code review and develop some android apps.
 My favorite things right now are kotlin and python.

-- 💻 Working as a **Android Lead Software Engineer** in [WIT Software](https://www.wit-software.com).
+- 💻 I'm currently working at [WIT Software](https://twitter.com/wit_software) as a **Android Lead Software Engineer**
-- ☀️ Learning and Developing Android projects in Java/Kotlin.
-- ✍️ Writing tech blog posts over Internet.
+- ☀️ I use daily this file extensions: .java, .kt
+- 📫 How to reach me: [Twitter](https://twitter.com/andrefrsousa), [GitHub](https://github.com/andrefrsousa), [Stackoverflow](https://stackoverflow.com/users/1574250/andré-sousa?tab=profile), [LinkedIn](https://www.linkedin.com/in/andrefrsousa/)
+- ⚡ Fun fact: I'm a huge fan of StarWars

 ### Some interesting facts about me!